Prag8855/aab/content/guides/moving-in.md

 Landlords often take advantage of immigrants.
 You must be ready to defend yourself.
 There are many ways to do this:

 - **Join a tenants' association** (*[[Mieterverein]]*)
     If you are a member, you get free help from their lawyers.
-They can check your lease, help you with a bad landlord, get your rent reduced, and help you sublet an apartment.
+They can check your lease, help you with a bad landlord, lower your rent, and help you sublet your apartment.
 It costs around 5€ per month.
-The [Berliner Mieterverein](https://www.berliner-mieterverein.de/sprachen/englisch.htm) and [Mieterschutzbund Berlin](https://www.mieterschutzbund-berlin.de/) are the biggest associations in Berlin.
+The [Berliner Mieterverein](https://www.berliner-mieterverein.de/sprachen/englisch.htm) and [Mieterschutzbund Berlin](https://www.mieterschutzbund-berlin.de/) are the biggest ones in Berlin.
 The Berliner Mieterverein offers help in English.[^10]
 - or **get legal insurance** (*[[Rechtsschutzversicherung]]*)
     It pays for your legal costs.
 You get free access to a lawyer.
 It's more expensive than a *[[Mieterverein]]*, but you get better service, and you can choose any [English-speaking lawyer](/guides/english-speaking-lawyers-berlin).
 [Feather](/out/feather-rechtsschutz) and [Getsafe](/out/getsafe-rechtsschutz) sell legal insurance, and they speak in English.
 - or **get help from the [Mieterberatung](https://www.berlin.de/ba-mitte/politik-und-verwaltung/aemter/amt-fuer-buergerdienste/buergeraemter/artikel.244745.php)**